pmiklos/orider/README.md

 Both commands require to have docker installed on your linux machine.
 See detials in [bin/docker-wallet.sh](./bin/docker-wallet.sh)

+## Testnet
+* Run `cp .env.testnet .env` to connect to TESTNET hub.
+Delete and import the database again if you already ran it on MAINNET.

 After launching the wallets use the [testnet faucet](https://obyte.org/testnet.html) to get some test bytes by pairing your wallet with the faucet bot using the pairing code below.

     AxBxXDnPOzE/AxLHmidAjwLPFtQ6dK3k70zM0yKVeDzC@obyte.org/bb-test#0000